amanchopra95/Shopping-Cart/README.md

 # Shopping-Cart

-Under Development simple e-commerce web app based on node js at the backend.
+Under Development simple e-commerce web app based on node js at the backend.This is an open source project, feel free to PR and contribute to this project.
+Suitable for those who want to learn.

 ## Installation
 ### Setup Database in mysql